zzye-projects/LittleLemonDjango/README.md

 ### Menu Item Endpoints
 Get is available to any authenticated user.
 The other methods are only available to authenticated superusers/admin/managers.
 #### /api/menu-item
 * Get: Gets list of all menu items.
+List can be filtered, ordered, and paginated.
 * Post: Adds new menu item.
 Required payload field(s): title, price, featured (bool), category_id.
 #### /api/menu-item/{menuItemId}
 * Get: Gets the single menu-item.